EN 71 Toy Safety Lab Testing: A Complete Guide

 It’s crucial that your designers understand EN 71 and its practical implications on product design and construction.
 Otherwise, you may end up sending an inherently unsafe and non-compliant product to production.

-When should we book lab testing?
+When should we arrange EN 71 testing?

 My recommendation is that you arrange lab testing at two stages: